nus-cs2103-AY2223S1/tp/docs/team/isaaclhy00.md

 ### Overview
-REal-Time is a one-stop desktop app for managing meetings and showings.
+REal-Time is a one-stop desktop app for real-estate agents to manage their work.
 It aims to help real-estate agents better organise their listings, clients and offers.
 REal-Time make suse of a simple Command Line Interface (CLI) and displays data via a Graphical User Interface (GUI) created with JavaFX.